 The best poker training site is the one that fits your needs and style as a player.
-The best site for your poker strategy study is going to be the one that makes sense to your bankroll, whether you play live or online, whether you play low or high stakes, and how you like to study.
+The best site for your poker strategy study is going to be the one that makes sense to your bankroll, whether you play live or in online USA poker rooms, whether you play low or high stakes, and how you like to study.

 Sound overwhelming?
 It’s really not, because your options are limited.
 Due to the rich and rocky history of poker training sites, there are fairly limited options.
 All of the surviving and thriving training sites are basically top dog in their niche.
 And at the time of writing, there are very few (ours is one exception) that appear to be growing in their service offering.
 With so few options, you have no excuse not to do the research and read reviews before you make a major poker training purchase.

 It wasn’t always this way, and to understand why, let’s take a quick dive into the rich history of training and strategy in poker.